 A key relationship for Catherine was with Grigory Potemkin.
 Their relationship was personal but also very important politically.
 Potemkin was very capable from a military perspective and proved to be a powerful leader in the new Russia of the south, helping to win over the people of Crimea.
 This helped to foster Russia as a new superpower on the European stage.

 Due to declining economic conditions and conscription into the Russian army, the Russian masses felt a great injustice and saw no benefit from Russia’s expansion.
-This led to rebellions, such as the Pugachev rebellion (1774-75) against the nobility and system of serfdom.
+A series of poor harvests, plague epidemics and worsening economic conditions led to rebellions, such as the Pugachev rebellion (1774-75) – which was a violent revolt against the nobility and system of serfdom.
 With the help of the nobility, Catherine was able to put down the rebellion, but this hardened her stance against the liberalisation of Russian society.
 The nobility was given extra privileges, strengthening their power over the serf population.